ashishkesari18/AirBNB-Price-Prediction/README.md

-data/: Directory containing the raw datasets.
+Datasets/: Directory containing the raw datasets.

-notebooks/: Jupyter notebooks containing data preprocessing, analysis, and modeling parts.
+           * train.csv - refers to AirBNB Dataset
+           * zillowhouses.csv- refers to zillow Housing dataset.

+Phase-2: Directory which has teh Jupyter Notebook file that contains the work done till Phase-2.

+Phase-3: Directory which has a Jupyter Notebook file which was uploaded with few changes which were made to Phase-2.

 Clone this repository: git clone https://github.com/ashishkesari18/AirBNB-Price-Prediction